Amelia Kerr: Career

+On 13 June 2018, Kerr made the women's ODI, and became the youngest cricketer, male or female, to score a double century in One Day International cricket, when she scored 232 not out against Ireland.
+The double century was also the third-highest individual score, male or female, in an ODI, second-highest by a New Zealander and highest in a Women's ODI.
+Later in the same match, she also took five wickets for 17 runs, her first five-wicket haul in WODIs.

 In August 2018, she was awarded a central contract by New Zealand Cricket, following the tours of Ireland and England in the previous months.
 In October 2018, she was named in New Zealand's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 Ahead of the tournament, she was named as the player to watch in the team.

 In March 2019, she was named as the ANZ International Women's ODI Player of the Year at the annual New Zealand Cricket awards.
 In January 2020, she was named in New Zealand's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In February 2022, she was named in New Zealand's team for the 2022 Women's Cricket World Cup in New Zealand.

-In April 2022, she was bought by the London Spirit for the 2022 season of The Hundred.
+In April 2022, she was signed by the London Spirit for the 2022 season of The Hundred at a salary band of £25,000.

 In June 2022, Kerr was named in New Zealand's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.

-In the inaugural season of the Women's Premier League in 2023, Kerr was bought by Mumbai Indians at the price of 1 Crore.
+In the inaugural season of the Women's Premier League in 2023, Kerr was bought by Mumbai Indians at the price of ₹1 Crore.

+In March 2024, in the absence of Sophie Devine.
+Kerr was named as the captain of New Zealand in One Day International for home series against England.

+In September 2024 she was named in the New Zealand squad for the 2024 ICC Women's T20 World Cup.

+In the 2024 Women's T20 World Cup final against South Africa, her 43 off 38 and 3/24 lead her side to win their maiden Women's T20 World Cup and she was the Player of the Match in the finals.
+She even became the first female player to named as player of the final and player of tournament in the ICC Women's T20 World Cup.

+Kerr was named in the New Zealand squad for their ODI tour to India in October 2024.
+She tore her left quadriceps muscle in the first match and was subsequently ruled out of the rest of the series.